zhd135790-blip/airfryerrecipes-/content/recipes/roasted-vegetables.md

   - 1 teaspoon Italian seasoning
   - 1/2 teaspoon garlic powder
   - Salt and pepper to taste
-  - Optional: Parmesan cheese for serving
+  - Parmesan cheese (optional, for serving)
 instructions:
   - Wash and cut all vegetables into similar-sized pieces for even cooking.
   - In a large bowl, toss vegetables with olive oil and seasonings.